-The Jazz Masters & Beyond Induction Concert was by all accounts an extraordinary evening of music, personal stories and emotional inductions.
-Audience and performers alike were moved by the love and sense of community felt by all at Paramount Theatre that night.
+The Jazz Masters & Beyond Induction Concert was by all accounts an extraordinary evening of music, personal stories, and emotional inductions.
+Audiences and performers alike were moved by the love and sense of community felt by all at Paramount Theatre that night.

 Before the official show time, anxious jazz lovers entered the finely crafted Art Deco auditorium to the sounds of East High School’s Sixth Hour Jazz Combo proudly playing a half hour set of their own compositions.

 Subsequently, the brightly colored event logo lit up the stage as Mayor Michael B. Hancock and the Hall’s Chair, Chuck Morris opened the show with a brief introduction and welcome to the audience, then turned over the 3 ½ hour event to hosts; the popular Former Mayor Wellington Webb and KUVO’s charismatic radio personality, Carlos Lando.

 To begin the evening, the Barry Fey Visionary Award [named after the legendary Denver promoter] was presented to music directors, Keith Oxman and Will Taylor on behalf of the renowned Music Program at East High School, which had produced so many esteemed professional musicians over the last century!
 These include past inductees; band leader, Paul Whiteman; singer, Judy Collins; and most of tonight’s honorees.